mmanhard/FreshFocus/README.md

 After that, you're all set to try out the extension.
 Check it out in the top-right corner of your Chrome browser.

-## Why build Fresh Focus when there are other Pomodoro tools out there?
+## Why build Fresh Focus?

-Two reasons.

-The first is practical: Most of the tools out there give users the flexibility of modifying the Pomodoro technique (e.g. changing length and number of sessions).
-That being said, I couldn't find any that tackled the problem of eliminating distractions.
-That's where website blocking comes into play.

-The second is personal: This was my first foray into the world of web development.
+This was my first foray into the world of web development.
 I wanted to get more comfortable with writing plain-old Javascript and using CSS/HTML.
 Additionally, this extension has both a background page and a popup page, each with separate DOMs.
 Understanding how these pages would communicate posed an interesting challenge that I wouldn't have encountered while working on a typical web app.
 Specifically, developing this app allowed me to explore technologies like Local Storage and message passing.